-Beginning in August 2003, IPCo began the process of developing its 2004 IRP.
-IPCo invited representatives of the environmental community, major industrial customers, irrigation customers, the Idaho state legislature, the OPUC and IPUC, the Idaho Governor's office, and others to form an Integrated Resource Plan Advisory Council (IRPAC).
-Forming an IRPAC was a new concept implemented by IPCo in response to 2002 IRP comments from customers and regulators that the Company should enhance its IRP planning process to include greater participation of interested parties.
-Starting in September 2003, the IRPAC began meeting, generally on a monthly basis, with IPCo representatives.
+Beginning in August 2003, Idaho Power Company began the process of developing its 2004 IRP.
+IPCo invited representatives of the environmental community, major industrial customers, irrigation customers, the Idaho state legislature, the Oregon and Idaho Public Utility Commissions, the Idaho Governor's office, and others to form an Integrated Resource Plan Advisory Council (IRPAC).
+Forming a IRPAC was a new concept implemented by IPCo in response to 2002 IRP comments from customers and regulators that the Company should enhance its IRP planning process to include greater participation of interested parties.
+Starting in September 2003, the IRPAC began meeting, on a general monthly basis, with IPCo representatives.